dangquyenbui-dotcom/downtime_tracker/README.md

 2.  **Install ODBC Driver**:

-      * **For standard x64 Windows**: Download and install [Microsoft ODBC Driver 17 for SQL Server](https://www.google.com/search?q=https://www.microsoft.com/en-us/download/details.aspx%3Fid%3D56567).
-      * **For Windows on ARM64**: Download and install the **ARM64 version** of the [Microsoft ODBC Driver 18 for SQL Server](https://www.microsoft.com/en-us/download/details.aspx?id=104250).
+      * Ensure a compatible Microsoft ODBC Driver for SQL Server is installed on the host machine.
+The application will automatically attempt to use a list of common drivers, including versions 17 and 18.

 3.  **Configure Environment**:

       * Create a `.env` file in the project's root directory.
       * Populate it with your specific database, ERP, and Active Directory credentials.
-A `  .env.example ` file should be created to guide this process.
+A `.env.example` file should be created to guide this process.

 4.  **Database Setup**: